-Properly drying and storing your down and synthetic filled gear is essential to maintain their performance and prolong their lifespan.
+Properly drying and storing your down and synthetic-filled gear is essential to maintain their performance and prolong their lifespan.

-Proper Drying Techniques for Down Filled Gear
+Proper Drying Techniques for Down-Filled Gear

-After hand-squeezing excess water from your down gear, lay it flat or hang it to air dry in a well-ventilated area away from direct sunlight.
+After hand-squeezing excess water from your down jacket, lay it flat or hang it to air dry in a well-ventilated area away from direct sunlight.
 Avoid using a dryer as excessive heat can damage the down clusters and reduce loft.

 Proper Drying Techniques for Synthetic Filled Gear